 - 1. Create a collection that includes all of your InTrust servers, because generally there is no telling which server processes which rules (unless you have a strict convention about this). - 2.
 Select only the InTrust Server Log data source for the collection. - 3.
 Enable event forwarding for the repository you use for the collection. - 4.
-Apply a forwarding filter that skips everything except event ID 17408, which is the rule match event.
+Apply the InTrust Alerts | Alert triggered forwarding filter.
+This filter skips everything except event ID 17408, which is the rule match event.